Skip to main content

 VALIDATOR_WALLET=<validator-wallet-name>

 If you want to delegate more stake to any validator, including your own you will need the celesvaloper address of the validator in question.
-You can either check it using the block explorer mentioned above or you can run the command below to get the celesvaloper of your local validator wallet in case you want to delegate more to it:
+You can run the command below to get the celesvaloper of your local validator wallet in case you want to delegate more to it:

 celestia-appd keys show $VALIDATOR_WALLET --bech val -a